 The MGIB-SR program may be available to you if you are a member of the Selected Reserve.
 You may use this education assistance program for degree programs, certificate or correspondence courses, cooperative training, independent study programs, apprenticeship/on-the-job training, and vocational flight training programs.
 Remedial, refresher, and deficiency training are available under certain circumstances.
 Eligibility for this program is determined by the Selected Reserve components.
 You may be entitled to receive up to 36 months of education benefits.
 Your eligibility for the program normally ends on the day you leave the Selected Reserve.

 The Post-9/11 Yellow Ribbon Program allows eligible beneficiaries to attend Illinois Tech at little to no out-of-pocket tuition cost.
-Both undergraduates and graduate (full-time and part-time) students are eligible to participate in the Yellow Ribbon Program.
+Both undergraduate students and graduate (full-time and part-time) students are eligible to participate in the Yellow Ribbon Program.

 Yellow Ribbon Processing at Illinois Tech

 Yellow Ribbon benefits cover the majority of the tuition expenses that an Illinois Tech student will have.
 Each year the VA sets a threshold for the maximum amount of tuition that the Post-9/11 GI Bill will cover.
 These rates can be found on the VA’s website.
 Once this amount is maximized, the Yellow Ribbon program and Illinois Tech will cover the remaining charges on your account for the term.

 The Yellow Ribbon program and Illinois Tech will cover a portion of the remaining benefits up to:

 (Per Student/Per Year)